 What are the funniest reasons your child has had a tantrum?

 Twins, Tantrums and Cold Coffee

 Did you like this blogpost?
 Have a squiz at some of my other posts while you’re here.
-You might like this – the good, bad and ugly bits about the first year with three children under three or this – the love/hate relationship between toddler and baby twins.
+You might like – The good, bad and ugly bits about the first year with three children under three or – The love/hate relationship between toddler and baby twins.